Sarkaru Vaari Paata Movie Review: Mahesh Babu Shines In This Exhilarating Action Entertainer

 Verdict

-The film is an out-and-out commercial entertainer that is enjoyed by family audiences and fans alike.
+The film is an out-and-out commercial entertainer that will be enjoyed by family audiences and fans alike.
 Sarkaru Vaari Paata makes for a decent watch this weekend.